-It is important to understand that some goals may relate to specific uses while other goals may not.
-For example, if there is a project goal to increase field labor productivity and quality through large amounts of prefabrication, then the team can consider the '3D Design Coordination' BIM Use which will allow the team to identify and correct potential geometric conflicts prior to construction.
+It is important to understand that some goals may relate to specific uses, while others may not.
+For example, if there is a project goal to increase field labor productivity and quality through large amounts of prefabrication, then the team can consider the '3D Design Coordination' Model Use which will allow the team to identify and correct potential geometric conflicts before construction.
 On the other hand, if the team's goal was to increase the sustainability of the building project, several uses may assist in accomplishing that goal.